1984–85 Paris Saint-Germain FC season

-The 1984–85 season was Paris Saint-Germain's 15th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 16,438 spectators per match.
-The club was presided by Francis Borelli.
-The team was coached by Georges Peyroche until March 1985.
-Christian Coste took over as manager in April 1985.
-Dominique Bathenay was the team captain.
+The 1984–85 season was the 15th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 16,438 spectators per match.
+The club's president was Francis Borelli.
+The team was managed by Georges Peyroche until March 1985, with Christian Coste taking over in April 1985.
+Dominique Bathenay served as captain.
+PSG finished thirteenth in Ligue 1, reached the final in the Coupe de France, and the second round of the UEFA Europa League.
+Dominique Rocheteau was the team's top scorer, netting 20 goals in all competitions, including 15 in the league.

 Players

-As of the 1984–85 season.

-Transfers

-As of the 1984–85 season.

-Kits

-French radio RTL was the shirt sponsor.
-French sportswear brand Le Coq Sportif was the kit manufacturer.
+Squad